 Allow submissions after the due date

-Important Set this to Yes
+IMPOTANT Set this to Yes

-Generate Originality Reports for student submissions
+Generate Similarity Reports for student submission

 This setting will also ensure all papers submitted to the assignment are compared against each other.

 Reveal grades to students only on post date